NU-iz-da-fam/common-libraries-helpdesk/README.md

 python3.8 -c "import cv2; print(cv2.__version__)"
 ```
 #### Alias to set specific python version as default
 If you use OpenCV many times, you will need to set python version supported by OpenCV as default.
-To do this with example <strong>python3.8</strong>, open .bashrc
+To do this with example <strong>python3.8</strong>, open .bashrc file
 ```
 sudo gedit ~/.bashrc
 ```